AkhonaWhitey/AI-Resume-Builder-/README.md

-# AI-Powered CV Builder (Built with Base44)
+# AI-Powered CV Builder

-Welcome to my **AI-powered CV Builder** — a smart and stylish web app built with **Base44** that lets users create professional resumes instantly.
+Welcome to my **AI-powered CV Builder** - a smart and stylish web app that lets users create professional resumes instantly.

 Designed to be **simple, beautiful, and powerful**, this builder features a clean interface, multiple resume templates, and live AI assistance to help users create the perfect CV in minutes.